-Roads, Title Boundaries and Planning Scheme Information - State of Victoria, Knox City Council Aerial Photography - AAM (Flown April 2021 - unless otherwise stated) Melibourne Water Drainage Information - Melibourne Water
+Roads, Title Boundaries and Planning Scheme Information - State of Victoria, Knox City Council Aerial Photography - AAM (Flown April 2021 - unless otherwise stated) Melbourne Water Drainage Information - Melbourne Water

 1. This publication contains information generated from Victorian Government (Copyright - State Government Victoria, Department of Environment, Land, Water & Planning) and Knox City Council datasets.
-This material may be of assistance to you but the State of Victoria and Knox City Council datasets.
-This material may be of assistance to arise from reliance upon It.
-Symbology represents indicative locations on you accessing this information make appropriate for your particular purposes and therefore disclaims all liability for error, loss or damage which may arise from reliance upon It.
-Symbology represents indicative locations on yours accessing this information make appropriate enquires to assess the currency of the data.
+This material may be of assistance to you but the State of Victoria and Knox City Council does not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for error, loss or damage which may arise from reliance upon it.
+Symbology represents indicative locations only.
+All persons accessing this information should make appropriate enquiries to assess the currency of the data.

 2. Planning information should be used only as a means of preliminary investigation.
-For accure lpanning overlay information please obtain a Planning Certificate from the Department of Environment, Land, Water appropriate for your particular uppropersions only.
-Where the latest Melbourne Water and Planning.
+For accurate planning overlap information please obtain a Planning Certificate from the Department of Environment, Land, Water and Planning.

 3. Drainage and flood extent information has been provided to Council on a yearly basis by Melbourne Water or by external consultants and is for indicative purposes only.
 Where the latest Melbourne Water drainage and flood extent mapping is critical, please contact Melbourne Water directly.